tarantool/getting-started/front/tutorial/en/index.md

 ## Setting up HTTP API [2 minutes]

 Clients will connect to the Tarantool cluster via the HTTP protocol.
 The cluster already has its own built-in HTTP server.

-Configure the paths:
+**To configure HTTP paths, you need to write a configuration file.
+To do this, go to the "Code" tab.
+Create the "config.yml" file in the "extensions" directory.
+You created it in the last step.**

 ```lua
 local function init(opts)